 RCGP members can also take advantage of the mentorship scheme which has now expanded beyond newly qualified GPs.
 There are opportunities to be a mentor or a mentee.
 Find out more here.

-The Supporting Mentors Scheme is aimed at supporting GPs through creating an opportunity to develop mentoring skills, and to work in a different way.
+The BSW GP Mentors Scheme is aimed at supporting GPs through creating an opportunity to develop mentoring skills, and to work in a different way.
 The overarching aim is to retain experienced GPs working in primary care through creating this portfolio working opportunity, while supporting less experienced GPs through high quality mentoring.

 The scheme supports GPs who currently deliver – or agree to deliver – a minimum of three clinical sessions (4 hours 10 minutes each) per week, and are looking to conduct an additional weekly session of mentoring.
 GPs who have experience in leadership roles, medical education, or are currently a GP partner are particularly encouraged to participate.

-Read the Supporting Mentors Scheme guidance to find out more.
-To register your interest locally, email bswicb.traininghub@nhs.net
+To register your interest locally, email bswicb.traininghub@nhs.net.

 BGPERT has 380 GP members across Bath and North East Somerset and Wiltshire.
 Educational events, some 40 annually, cover a wide variety of clinical and non-clinical topics covering the GP curriculum, with local relevance, available to all members.